happi/theBeamBook/README.md

 and thorough book, which the editor felt would get few readers.
 I started cutting my content and tried to write more of a tutorial than a manual.
-Unfortunately progress was slow and pre-sales was even slower and the publisher canceled the book in 2015.
+Unfortunately progress was slow and pre-sales was even slower and the publisher cancelled the book in 2015.

 I managed to get a new deal with Pragmatic and started converting my content to their build system and rewriting the book according to the